 So, what do the different options mean?
-For a Plan Cycler, it’s very straightforward - where you only need to add whether you’ve had sex or not.
-For a Prevent Cycler, there is a bit more detail involved as we also need to know whether protection has been used or not.
+For NC° Plan Pregnancy, it’s very straightforward - where you only need to add whether you’ve had sex or not.
+For NC° Birth Control, there is a bit more detail involved as we also need to know whether protection has been used or not.

-Yes = We have had sex, and no barrier method was used (unprotected, or withdrawal)
+Unprotected = We have had sex, and no barrier method was used (Withdrawal or No Withdrawal)

 None = We did not have sex today

-Kindly remember that Natural Cycles recommends the use of condoms on all red days for our Prevent Cyclers.
+Kindly remember that Natural Cycles recommends condoms on all red days when using NC° Birth Control.